- •

 Finding your way to Kythnos ferry port

-In Piraeus, the ferry terminal is situated near the city center and easily accessible via metro or bus, making it convenient for travelers arriving from major areas like Athens.
+In Piraeus, the ferry terminal is conveniently located near the city center and is easily accessible via metro, bus, or taxi.
+It's just a few kilometers from major areas like Monastiraki and Syntagma.

 Exploring Piraeus